 Dental Plaque & Infection

-Your mouth houses over 500 species of bacteria that are constantly forming dental plaque, a sticky, colourless film that clings to your teeth and causes a variety of health problems.
+Your mouth is home to more than 500 species of bacteria that constantly form dental plaque, a sticky film that adheres to your teeth and can cause various health issues.

 Dental Plaque’s Link to Common Conditions